WoMen's Issues

 HOW WE CAN HELP

-At Resilience, we recognize that many individuals may identify outside the gender binary, yet still experience the difficulties listed within this topic.
+We recognize that many individuals identify outside the gender binary, yet still experience the difficulties listed within this topic.
 We strive to create a space where individuals across the spectrum of gender can share their experience and leave feeling supported, seen, and understood.
 We aim to break down the societal structures that cause our clients distress, including patriarchy and cissexism.
-We want to help you identify and create a space where you can show up as you are without judgment.
-From there, we hope that you are able to take what you have learned and apply that in your daily life.

 Common challenges